michaelbabajide/Energy_Load_Forecasting/README.md

 # Energy Load Forecasting

 This project is focused on training and testing machine learning forecasting algorithms to predict electricity load, and compare these forecasts with the official predictions from the weekly pre-dispatch reports.
-The goal of this project is to improce forecasting accuracy and to provide a better understanding of the factors that influence electricity load in Panama.
+The goal of this project is to improve forecasting accuracy and to provide a better understanding of the factors that influence electricity load in Panama.

 ## Dataset